-- Flatheaded wood borers (Buprestids), particularly the flatheaded fir borer (Melanophila drummondi) that infests the entire tree, the top, or individual branches and has caused a substantial part of the large tree mortality observed recently.
+Flatheaded wood borers (Buprestids), of which the flatheaded fir borer (Melanophila drummondi) causes the most damage.
+It infests the whole tree, or the top, or individual branches and has caused the major part of recent large-tree death.
 Flatheaded fir borer infestations often involve groups of trees in pockets that may expand from year to year when conditions are right for the insect.